pfroud/ucsc-class-info-bot/README.md

 ## Known bugs

-* 475ixl: saw 'physics 5c' as 'cs 5c'.
-Also, in 48if8l, saw 'ce 101' at end of 'science 101'.
-Add to beginning of regex " |^" (space or beginning of string)?
 * In the comment, classes are sorted by department name (I think) instead of by order mentioned

 ## Future work